Publick Occurrences Both Forreign and Domestick: History

 The three-page newspaper did not contain any criticism on the new licensing law for printing newspapers, or make any issues about colonial government.
 Instead it appealed to and informed its readers about the various current issues, i.e. the smallpox outbreak, the successful harvest produced by the "Christianized" Indians, a murder, the execution of Native American prisoners of war.
-It also contained a story about the king of France, Louis XIV, who supposedly was sleeping with his son's wife.
+It also contained a story about the king of France, Louis XIV, who supposedly was sleeping with his son's wife—though since the wife was dead at that point it may have been published as a bit of fake news meant by the staunchly Protestant Harris to undermine the Catholic king.
 These issues were considered sensitive and questionable by colonial authorities, which led them to close down Harris' newspaper.

 After the prompt suppression of Publick Occurrences and the subsequent passage of the newspaper and printing licensing law, future prospective publishers were discouraged from establishing new newspapers until 1704, when John Campbell established The Boston News-Letter.
 Campbell diligently made efforts to begin publication of his newspaper under authority, and with the proper license.
 Remembering the fate of the first newsletter, Campbell was careful not to print anything that could be construed as libelous or that otherwise would offend the Governor and the council; he generally limited himself to the reprinting of material taken from the London Flying Post and The London Gazette.